beep-projects/SystaPi/README.md

 *   **Changes on main:**
     * fix for FakeSTouch UDP password encoding issue
     * fix for helpers/update.sh on wrong handling the link to the folder on the boot partition
+    * stouchrest/objecttree returns now a JSON object
+    * added two new endpoints stouchrest/hastext and stouchrest/hasbutton for simplified queries of the screen content
 *   **Future Development:** New releases are always prepared on the **main** branch.
 If you want to get a sneak peek on it, check it out and [contribute](#contribute) your test results.
 You can also update your running version to main, by executing `helpers/update.sh -b main` but you should backup you system before that.
 *   **Known Limitations:** Compatibility with any SystaComfort software or Raspberry Pi OS versions is not guaranteed.
 See [Known Issues](#known-issues) and [Contribute](#contribute) for more details.